NixyDev/Nx-Store/Game - Mods/Universal - Graphics Mod/README.md

 # Graphics Mod

 Description:
-This is an Addon for Shaders mod, This Addons makes more realistic that graphics
+This is an Addon for Shaders mod, This Addons makes more realistic shaders graphics

 · Creator: NixyDev